RPA vs API Automation Integration: Which is Right for 2024?

 - Data Transformation: In some cases, data transformation is required to ensure that the data exchanged between applications is in a compatible format.

-- Error Handling: Robust error handling mechanisms are implemented to handle any errors that may occur during the API integration process.
+- Error Handling: error handling mechanisms are implemented to handle any errors that may occur during the API integration process.

 Example Use Cases for API-Based Integration